mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 Starting today, we are evolving our brand identity.
 We are clarifying the difference between our company and our products.

 - Material-UI: the organization is now called [**MUI**](https://github.com/mui-org/).
-- Material-UI: the MIT React library is now called [**MUI Core**](https://github.com/mui-org/material-ui).
+- Material-UI: the set of foundational MIT React components is now called [**MUI Core**](https://github.com/mui-org/material-ui).
 - Material-UI X: the set of advanced React components is now called [**MUI X**](https://github.com/mui-org/material-ui-x).

-The new identity matches with the increase scope of our focus.
+The new identity matches with the increased scope of our focus.

 ## The origin